Stefan Krmnicek

-Stefan Krmnicek is a scholar at the University of Tübingen and director of the Numismatische Arbeitsstelle specializing in the cultural history of money and coinage, particularly in relation to archaeology, numismatics, anthropology, and sociology.
-He also contributes to the digital humanities through his archaeogaming and virtual reality projects.
+Stefan Krmnicek is a Czech-German professor at the University of Tübingen and director of the Numismatische Arbeitsstelle specializing in the cultural history of money and coinage, particularly in relation to archaeology, numismatics, anthropology, and sociology.
+His work also extends into the digital humanities through archaeogaming and virtual reality.

 Biography

 Krmnicek studied in Vienna, Padova, Frankfurt and Cambridge and obtained his PhD under the supervision of Hans-Markus von Kaenel.
 His doctoral research examined the coin finds from the Iron Age and Roman transitional period at the Magdalensberg site in Noricum.
 Following his doctorate, he held a postdoctoral research position at the School of Archaeology and Ancient History at the University of Leicester before joining the University of Tübingen.